Coaches & Scouts

 - International Council for Coaching Excellence

-- Canada's National Sport Organizations (NSOs) - listing from Own The Podium
+- Canada's National Sport Organizations (NSOs)

 - National Women's Soccer League